Shen-Lab/gcWGAN/Readme.md

 ## Model Application

-In this part you can apply our models to generate protein sequences according to a given protein fold (\*.pbd file).
+In this part you can apply our models to generate protein sequences according to a given protein fold (\*.pdb file).
 With the scripts you can represent the givern fold with a 20 dimensional vector and send it to the generator for sequence generation.
 Go to the ***Model_Apply*** folder for more dtails.

 Some examples of the generated sequences (10 sequences based on gcWGAN that pass the oracle):
 ```